MicrosoftDocs/dynamics365smb-docs/business-central/across-use-workflows.md

 ![Illustration of a workflow with sequential approval.](media/Workflows/approval-flow.png)

 In this example, the request must be approved by the first approver before the request is sent on to the next approver.
-If the request is not approved by the first approver, the request will never go to the next approver.
+If the request isn't approved by the first approver, the request will never go to the next approver.

 The route taken from the initial triggering of the workflow can vary depending on the nature of the approval.